SaiVarshath/Managment-system-for-Travel-Agencies/README.md

 # How to use?
 - You can fork or download the repo.
 Once you have the "MAIN.C" file then you need to compile and run MAIN.C
-- For Admin Panel Use Username: "RAHAEM" Password: "RHE"

 Feel free to raise issues if you find some errors or want to clear your doubts